j-fu/marginalia/julia/basic-workflow-2021-12-01-2322.md

 _Local environments_ provide a remedy.

-Assume that an  _application_ is Julia code residing in a given directory `MyApp`, uses one or several other Julia packages and is not intended to be invoked from other packages or applications.
-An environment is described by the two files in the `MyApp` directory:  `Project.toml` and `Manifest.toml`.
+Assume that a _project_ is Julia code residing in a given directory `MyProject`, uses one or several other Julia packages and is not intended to be invoked from other projects.
+An environment is described by the two files in the `MyProject` directory:  `Project.toml` and `Manifest.toml`.
 Set up an environment in the following way:

 ```
-$ cd MyApp
+$ cd MyProject
 $ julia
 $ pkg> activate .
 $ pkg> add Package1